 I don't think anyone seems to care about that.

-Apparently, she was a Facebook member of the Palestinian American Congress, and a lot of people on that page demonize Jewish people, and the founder, the Palestinian activist, was a key fundraiser for Talib and the organization campaign events for her around the country.
+Apparently, she was a Facebook member of the Palestinian American Congress, and a lot of people on that page demonized Jewish people.

-And apparently in January of 2018, this guy, her friend, shared an anti-Semitic video claiming Jews aren't really Jewish.
+And apparently, in January of 2018, this guy, her friend, shared an anti-Semitic video claiming Jews aren't really Jewish.

 Describe Jews as satanic.